 So remember, don’t let brain lies become reasons for suicidality.
 You can fight against those lies and learn to live in hope instead of pain.

-Image provided by Cristian V.
+Image of finger over mouth provided by Cristian V.